-In accordance with FASB Accounting Standards Codification 855, Subsequent Events, the Foundation has evaluated subsequent events through November 10, 2020, the date on which these financial statements were available to be issued.
-There were no additional material subsequent events that required recognition or additional disclosure in these financial statements, except as already disclosed in these financial statements within Note 5 and as follows:
+In accordance with FASB Accounting Standards Codification 855, Subsequent Events, the Foundation has evaluated subsequent events through November 9, 2021, the date on which these financial statements were available to be issued.
+There were no additional material subsequent events that required recognition or additional disclosure in these financial statements, except as disclosed in Note 5.